-Have been hewig out the last three bowls fixed with a sash clamp held by the patternmaker’s vice.
+Have been hewing out the last three bowls fixed with a sash clamp held by the patternmaker’s vice.
 That allowed me to present the wood in an easily manageable angle with the adze.
-Now That did not work too bad.
+Now, that did not work too bad.
 Still I didn’t like the flex and the vibrations that ocurred this way.

 I thought it over for a couple of days and decided to make another holding device.
 When I made the soundboxes of the harps I always wanted to be able to go around the work piece without having to lean over any broad table top.
 With some pine, over from the bench making and another spare vice, I quickly knocked together this workbase.